 The victim had every reason to believe there was a long, successful life ahead.
-Seated in the car, there was no reason to worry, no way to know that death was just seconds away.… [Read more]
+Seated in the car, there was no reason to worry, no way to know that death was just seconds away.
+When the victim was eventually taken to the morgue, there was talk that the death was not accidental.
+But the killer was never charged in the untimely death of someone so young, someone whose life held so much promise.… [Read more]

 By Victoria N. AlexanderSep 3, 2012 in Politics “9/11: Explosive Evidence – Experts Speak Out” is getting public attention and casting doubt on the scientific validity of the U.S. government’s investigation into the WTC tragedy.
 PBS is the first major network to air the program.… [Read more]